Overland from Lhasa to Kathmandu

 Here is the itinerary we will be following:

 In the late morning/early afternoon, we will fly to Lhasa and arrive in the mid afternoon.
 The Tibetan capital sits at 3590 meters and is the cultural and spiritual heart of Tibet.
 After getting situated in a centrally located hotel, we will explore and photograph the center of the Old Tibetan Quarter in the heart of Lhasa.
 The Barkhor is the main shopping market for local Tibetans.
 It is one of the most interesting markets in all of Asia and is an excellent place to photograph modern Tibetan culture.
-In Lhasa we will stay at the 4 Star Gang-Gyen or the famous Kyichu Hotel, both of which are located within walking distance of the Barkhor.
+In Lhasa we will stay at the famous Kyichu Hotel, which is located within walking distance of the Barkhor.

 After breakfast, we will spend the morning going through the Jokhang, Tibet’s holiest and most famous temple.
 Each day, thousands of Tibetan Buddhist pilgrims work their way through this nearly 1400 year old temple.
 In the afternoon, we will photograph the Buddhist philosophy debates at Sera, one of Tibet’s largest monasteries.
 The monk debates will be a major highlight during your time in Tibet.